Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/step_04/index.md

 ## Advantages of Cycles:

-- **Time-Based Organization:** Cycles facilitate the organization and analysis of scenarios over specific time periods.
+- **Time-Based Organization:** Cycles facilitate the organization and analysis of scenarios over specific periods.

 - **Primary Scenario Identification:** Cycles allow the designation of a primary scenario for reference or official analysis.